diaowinner/fFYkiemi3b-h3a/README.md

-# Fߔɤkiemiзb Hзa/Viəy (⇧fFYkiemi3b ⇧h3a / ⇧vi2y ,フッドゥァィキィエミオンボ　ホンア　／　ニアンヰ)
+# Fߔɤkiemiзb Hзa/Viəy (⇧fFYkiemi3b ⇧h3a / ⇧vi2y ,fuduai kie miongbo  honga / alu)
 This is a Shidinn Chinese (?) version of Pokémon Red and Blue.

 It builds the following ROMs: